RITESH17-2004/Eco-Commute/README.md

 1. **API keys**: Set up required API keys for Firebase and OpenStreetMap API key.
 2. **Firebase**: Ensure the Firebase project is set up and the necessary credentials are configured in your React app.

-Note : This project requires a Gemini API key; please **create your own API key** to use the project.
+Note : This project requires a Firebase API key; please **create your own API key** to use the project.

 ---